minhajbinhafsahnazer/Comprehensive-Sales-Data-Analysis-and-Dashboard/README.md

-## Comprehensive Sales Data Analysis and Dashboard 📊
+# Comprehensive Sales Data Analysis and Dashboard 📊

 ## Objective 🎯
 The goal of this project is to build an end-to-end sales data dashboard that integrates data from multiple sources to provide insights on sell-in and sell-out metrics, customer behavior, and sales performance trends.

+## Data Used 📦
+This project leverages sales data from **Amazon Sales Data 2023**, covering the following categories:
+- **Beauty and Grooming**
+- **Furniture Sales**
+- **Health and Personal Care**
+- **Home Decor**

+The data includes product details, pricing, ratings, discounts, and customer behavior metrics, offering a rich foundation for analysis and actionable insights.

 ## Scope 🔍
 - **Data Cleaning & Preparation** 🧹: The sales data is sourced from multiple locations (e.g., Excel, SQL databases).
 Initial cleaning and preparation are performed to ensure data integrity.